 Kidney Disease, Renal Failure and Dialysis

-With long term use, proton pump inhibitors may lead to other medical problems, including serious kidney disease, renal failure and the need for dialysis or a kidney transplant.
+With long term use, proton pump inhibitors may lead to other medical problems, including serious kidney failure, renal failure and the need for dialysis or a kidney transplant.
 Although there have been no cause-and-effect results, various studies definitely show a relationships between use of these drugs and development of kidney function ailments and failure.
 The need for dialysis or a transplant may result from kidney disease.
 See also Kidney Failure from Prilosec & Proton Pump Inhibitors Use

 One major problem in this area is that the drug manufacturers failed to warn consumers about many adverse side effects the company knew about.
 They hid that information, apparently to keep sales strong and prices high.
 For this, the company was sued and lost major class action and other lawsuits over personal injury due to their negligent behavior.
 In the most serious cases, consumers died from problems related to use of PPIs.